sam-soltech/gulp-core/README.md

 gulp
 ```

-To run prod version of gulp where sass, html and js are minfied and striped of comments:
+To run prod version of gulp where sass, html and js are minified and striped of comments:

 ```
 gulp prod
 ```

-## Modules
+## Gulp Modules

 - https://www.npmjs.com/package/gulp